Sum of Sines and Cosines — Beautiful Closed-Form Formulas

 Now we note that sin((2x-nx)/2) = -sin((-2x+nx)/2) and sin((4x-nx)/2) = -sin((-4x+nx)/2) and so forth.
 This means that all terms inside [...] cancel out except the first and last (telescopic cancelling).
 So we get,

-Proof: Following the same procedure, we write
+Following exactly the same forward-and-reverse strategy, we write

 Adding, we get